Privacy & Cookies

 When you sign up for our site, or any time you visit ASOS, or purchase our products, or communicate with us, you may choose to voluntarily give us certain information – for example, by filling in text boxes, or clicking on active buttons on our side, like ‘Add to Bag’.
 All this information requires a direct action by you at that time in order for us to receive it.

-2. When you give us permission to obtain from other accounts (“User Authorised Data”)
+2. When you give us permission to obtain it from other accounts (“User Authorised Data”)

 Depending on your settings or the privacy policies for other online services, you may give us permission to obtain information from your account with those other services.
 For example, social media is an important part of how ASOS interacts with our customers.
 In using social media (e.g. by signing onto ASOS using your Facebook or Twitter log-in), you may give us permission to access your information in that social media channel or in other services.
 So, if you did choose to link your Facebook or Twitter account to ASOS, this would enable us to obtain information and content from those accounts.
 Or if you’re using ASOS on your mobile, you can also choose to provide us with location data.
 The information we obtain from those services does depend on your settings for that service or their privacy policies.
 So you should always regularly check what those are.